madsehansen/MediocreProgramming/Material/Miscellaneous/object_orientation.md

 ### Make objects with a small and controlled interface
 - Should follow the Open/Close principle

-  These come naturally in C++

-- Open for use, let clients use class freely
+- Open for extension, let clients add functionality freely by adding new classes that inherit
-- Closed for modification, do not let clients change the class
+- Closed for modification, do not let clients change the class itself
 - All access to the object shall go through the public interface

   Avoid using 'friend', and never ever #define private public